 Private Mortgage Insurance

 Another option to avoid monthly private mortgage insurance is pre-paying your mortgage insurance with a seller credit.
 Rest assured, all of our loan consultants will be able to perform a cost analysis detailing which option suits you the best.

 For example: Can you get a conventional loan on the beautiful ranch with a similar sized barn in the back yard?
-No, because a conventional underwriter wants the vast majority of the structural square footage of the property to be the residence.
-Basically, no large structures in the back yard.
-The acceptable property types for a mortgage are:
+No, because a conventional underwriter wants the vast majority of the structural square footage of the property to be the residence itself.
+Basically, there can be no large structures in the backyard.

 - Single Family Home